Are you seeing a yellow ‘be careful with the message’ warning in Gmail?

 You can easily enable this by clicking Force From Email checkbox in the plugin settings.

-When you click this, every plugin on your WordPress site will use the From address you’ve chosen instead of their own random or invalid address.
+When you click this, each plugin on your WordPress site will use the From address you’ve chosen instead of its own random or invalid address.

 This helps to make sure that all of the emails from your site are validated.

-If the Force From Email checkbox is grayed out, it means that your mailer requires this setting to be turned on and WP Mail SMTP has already taken care of this for you.
+If the Force From Email checkbox is grayed out, it means that your mailer requires this setting to be turned on and WP Mail SMTP has already taken care of it for you.

 3. Use Different From and To Addresses

 WP Mail SMTP has a test email feature that makes it easy to check that your WordPress emails are working.

 But you might see a Gmail warning if you send the test email to the same email you used as your From address.

 This can also happen with some plugins that send notifications.
 They might send emails to and from the same address like this: